 SHAKEN proposes starting with Service Provider-level certificates.
 There are important use cases that may require finer granularity for STI certificates, including the possibility of telephone number level certificates (e.g., for School Districts, Police, government agencies, and financial institutions), where calls should be validated in order to guarantee delivery through the potential use of anti-spoofing mitigation techniques.

-Future versions of this document and associated documents may provide the ability to validate telephone numbers and blocks of telephone numbers likely utilizing certificate details and practices defined in [draft-ietf-stir-certificates].
+Future versions of this document and associated documents may provide the ability to validate telephone numbers and blocks of telephone numbers likely utilizing certificate details and practices defined in [RFC 8226].

 Appendix A – Certificate Creation & Validation with OpenSSL